-Section 59 - Proper provision of drainage
+- Section 59 Proper provision of drainage

-Section 64 - Closets to be provided in buildings
+- Section 64 Closets to be provided in buildings

-Section 65 - Sanitary conveniences to be provided in workplaces
+- Section 65 Sanitary conveniences to be provided in workplaces

-Section 70 - Food storage accommodation to be provided in houses
+- Section 70 Food storage accommodation to be provided in houses

+- Section 71 Satisfactory means of ingress and egress to and from buildings

-Section 72 - Means of escape in case of fire
+- Section 72 Means of escape in case of fire

-Section 76 - Carrying out works in default
+- Section 76 Carrying out works in default

-Section 93 - Requisition for information
+- Section 93 Requisition for information

-Section 113 - Prosecutions.
+- Section 113 Prosecutions.

-B.5 Prevention of Damage By Pests Act 1949, including:-
+B.5 Prevention Of Damage By Pests Act 1949, including:-

-Section 4 - Notice to keep land free of rats and mice

-Section 5 - Works in default

-Section 6 - Notice to eradicate rats and mice.
+- Section 4 Notice to keep land free of rats and mice - Section 5 Works in default - Section 6 Notice to eradicate rats and mice.